 You are shocked, to say the least.
 You can’t believe it.
-How could driving twelve miles per hour over the speed limit be anything but a simple speeding ticket, much less a crime?
+How could driving fifteen miles per hour over the speed limit be anything but a simple speeding ticket, much less a crime?

 As attorneys who handle a large number of Reckless Driving cases in central-Virginia, this scenario, and these questions, are very similar to those we confront regularly with clients and prospective clients.
 Those clients and prospective clients are often surprised when we inform them that the officer was right, and that, in fact, there are several ways that a person can be charged with, and convicted of, Reckless Driving in Virginia.